 Fill in the contact form below and we will get in touch with you to discuss your requirements

-One Voice Children’s Choirby Gary Reading, Feb 2019
+One Voice Children’s Choirby Well Polished Swansea, Feb 2019

 2015 marked the Diamond Anniversary of One Voice Children’s Choir, which originated from a group of children who sang at the 2002 Winter Olympics.
 Their beloved Director, Masa Fukuda, made such an impact on them that they asked to continue to sing together.
 Through the efforts of supportive parents the choir continued and in the summer of 2005 the group was named One Voice Children’s Choir.